flightaware/casstcl/README.md

 * *$cassdb* **ssl_private_key** *$pemFormattedCertString $password*

  This sets the client-side private key.
-This is by the server to authenticate the client.
+This is used by the server to authenticate the client.

 * *$cassdb* **add_trusted_cert** *$pemFormattedCertString*